 2. Watch the Sunrise at Mystical Borobudur

-Located in Central Java about an hour from the city of Yogyakarta, Borobudur is the largest Buddhist temple in the world and one of the greatest archaeological sites found in Southeast Asia.
+Another Bali alternative that should be on everyone’s Indonesia bucket list, Borobudur is the largest Buddhist temple in the world and one of the greatest archaeological sites found in Southeast Asia.
+It’s located in Central Java about an hour from the city of Yogyakarta.

 Built in the 9th century, this monument has thousands of meticulously carved relief sculptures and hundreds of Buddha statues.
 It sits overlooking lush green rice fields and distant volcanoes.
 You’ll be in awe of the sheer size of Borobudur, as well as the incredible attention to detail and skill it took to build this ancient site.
 Seeing the sunrise over Borobudur is without a doubt one of the most breathtaking experiences you’ll have in all of Indonesia.